rajsekhar3g/nginx/README.md

 # nginx
-The default location of nginx is /usr/local/etc/nginx/nginx.conf To start nginx on mac type sudo nginx
+The default location of nginx is /usr/local/etc/nginx/nginx.conf
+ - To start nginx on mac type sudo nginx
+ - The host file in mac is sudo nano /etc/hosts